HagarMohamedElgabry/AppiumAutomationFrameworkUsingJava/README.md

 ## About AutomationFramework

 Mobile Automation framework is a set of guidelines,or rules used to create and design automated test scripts.
-They provide a generic automation framework that supports real devices (Ios and Android) devices**
+They provide a generic automation framework that supports real devices (Ios and Android) devices**<BR/>

-Automation Framework Implementations done the following:
+Automation Framework Implementations done the following:<BR/>
-   1-  Parallel testing (Multiple devices - Android and iOS) (Real devices and Emulator/Simulator) 2-  Application used: https://github.com/saucelabs/sample-app-mobile/releases (V2.7.1)
+   1-  Parallel testing (Multiple devices - Android and iOS) (Real devices and Emulator/Simulator)<BR/>
+   2-  Application used: https://github.com/saucelabs/sample-app-mobile/releases (V2.7.1)
-   3-  ExtentReports V5.0.9
+   3-  ExtentReports V5.0.9<BR/>
-   4-  User has options for customization
+   4-  User has options for customization<BR/>
-   5-  Email to User(s) using Java mail API
+   5-  Email to User(s) using Java mail API<BR/>
-   6-  Retry failed test cases
+   6-  Retry failed test cases<BR/>
-   7-  Custom Enums, Exceptions, Annotations
+   7-  Custom Enums, Exceptions, Annotations<BR/>
-   8-  Zip the ExtentReports directory into Project path (you can send this Zip file as well as an Attachment in Email) 9-  Automatically open the report after tests execution.
+   8-  Zip the ExtentReports directory into Project path (you can send this Zip file as well as an Attachment in Email)<BR/>
+   9-  Automatically open the report after tests execution.<BR/>
-   10- Start and Stop Appium Server programmatically 11- Videos for Failed test cases
+   10- Start and Stop Appium Server programmatically<BR/>
+   11- Videos for Failed test cases<BR/>
-   12- Pass Test Data from JSON file
+   12- Pass Test Data from JSON file<BR/>
-   13- Pass Expected Data from XML file
+   13- Pass Expected Data from XML file<BR/>
-   14- Send EMail using Java mail API to User(s) with attachment(s).
+   14- Send EMail using Java mail API to User(s) with attachment(s).<BR/>

 ## Automation Framework Structure